platform9/express/README.md

 ```

 ## Managing Multiple Cloud Controller Instances (DUs)
-If you have more than one Platform9 region to manage, you can create a configuration file for each one (using pf9-autodeploy.conf as a template) and start INSTALL with the '-c' flag:
+If you have more than one Platform9 region to manage, you can create a configuration file for each one (using pf9-autodeploy.conf as a template) and start deploy with the '-c' flag:

 ```
-./INSTALL -c ~/pf9-site1.conf -a hv01
+./deploy -c ~/pf9-site1.conf -a hv01
 ```

 ## Overriding Inventory Variables
-If you want to override an Ansible variable defined in Inventory or dynamically within playbooks, you can invoke INSTALL with the '-e' flag:
+If you want to override an Ansible variable defined in Inventory or dynamically within playbooks, you can invoke deploy with the '-e' flag:

 ```
-./INSTALL -c ~/pf9-autodeploy.conf -a -e "proxy_url=https://proxy1.platform9.net" hv01
+./deploy -c ~/pf9-autodeploy.conf -a -e "proxy_url=https://proxy1.platform9.net" hv01
 ```
 NOTE: Variables passed as extra-vars have the highest precedence.